• Experience the Original Great Ride over four days of riding

 Today you have the option to start on the Rail Trail (8km from the Rail Head to Alexandra) or cycle along the very scenic millennium trail from Clyde to Alexandra (13km).This trail takes you along the banks of the Clutha Mata-au River passing the Earnscleugh tailings historic reserve en route to the Alexandra Bridge .You will then cycle through Alexandra and re-join the Rail Trail.

 From Alexandra you cycle through irrigated farmlands and the typical schist rock and thyme landscape of Central Otago.
-At Omakau you leave the trail for a road cycle to historic Ophir were Pitches Store awaits, when you complete the 5km loop you will see New Zealand Oldest operating Post Office and cross the stunning Daniel O’Donnell suspension bridge.
+At Omakau you leave the trail for a road cycle to historic Ophir where Pitches Store awaits, when you complete the 5km loop you will see New Zealand's oldest operating Post Office and cross the stunning Daniel O’Connell suspension bridge.

 DAY 3- OPHIR TO WEDDERBURN CYCLING DISTANCE 43KM